 3PLs can help businesses reduce their billable weight costs by:

 - Recommending custom packaging options to reduce dimensional weight of shipments.

 - Offering packaging alternatives, like poly mailers instead of boxes.

-- Negotiating more favorable billable weight calculations for carriers.
+- Negotiating more favourable billable weight calculations for couriers.

 What’s the difference between dimensional and billable weight?